xxyQwQ/ComfyBench/README.md

 Finally, modify `config.yaml` to set your ComfyUI server and API key.
 Feel free to change proxies and models if necessary.

-⚠️ The correct execution of the workflows relies on a consistent ComfyUI environment, so you have to manually install all the necessary models and extensions in ComfyUI.
+⚠️ Before executing the workflows, prepare your ComfyUI with necessary models and extensions.

 Despite some models can be automatically installed, other models need to be manually downloaded and placed in the specific directory.
 You may find them by yourself on [Hugging Face](https://huggingface.co/) or directly download from our [Cloud Drive](https://pan.baidu.com/s/1z83-XnoHcnMz6y0At2i_iw?pwd=1120).
 Besides, we provide a list of extensions in `assets/extension.md` so that you can install them manually.
-Some extensions may not be used, but installing them would be harmless.
-You can verify the completeness of your ComfyUI environment by importing and executing the workflows in `dataset/benchmark/workflow`.
+You can verify the completeness with the workflows in `dataset/benchmark/workflow`.

 ## 🚀 ComfyAgent Execution